linode/apl-docs/docs/ki-cli.md

 helm -n <namespace> rollback <release-name> <previous revision number>
 ```

-Otherwise, if there is an helm release in the state `pending` AND it has only one revision, then remove that release:
+Otherwise, if there is a helm release in the state `pending` AND it has only one revision, then remove that release:

 ```
 helm uninstall -n <namespace> rollback <release-name>